tsinghua-fib-lab/road-planning-for-slums/README.md

 The results are saved in `train_data/slum_name/cfg/seed`

 ## Convergence
-Our models, both DRL-GNN and DRL-MLP, usually converges within 20 iterations, which takes about 2 hours on a single server with an Nvidia
+Our models, both DRL-GNN and DRL-MLP, usually converges with less than 100 iterations, which takes about 2 hours on a single server with an Nvidia
 GeForce 2080Ti GPU.
 We show the episodic reward (normalized to 0-1) after each iteration of training in the following figures.
 |Harare, ZWE|Cape Town, ZAF|